Twist and torque in the cellular nanocosmos: Diez group detects biophysical forces of molecular motors in 3D

 Contact details: Room 220 +49 (0)351 46343055 email@example.com @bienenanja

 Major royal jelly proteins (MRJPs) have been first identified in royal jelly (RJ), a secretion of the hypopharyngeal and mandibular glands of young worker bees that is used to rear female larvae to majestic queens.
 Due to the high abundance of essential amino acids in these proteins it has been assumed that they have mainly nutritional functions during larval development.
 With the release of the honeybee genome it became clear that MRJPs are not only comprised of the four MRJPs actually present in RJ but moreover of nine proteins whose encoding genes (mrjp1 – 9) are located in a tandem array on chromosome 11 flanked by the genes yellow-e3 and yellow-h (Helbing et al., 2017).

-Screening currently available genomes, we found that mrjps are common in Hymenopteran species but mostly restricted to one copy also located between the two yellow genes (Buttstedt et al., 2014).
-In addition to the honeybee, cases of copy number radiations arose in some Hymenopteran species including the leaf cutter ant Atta cephalotes and the parasitic wasp Nasonia vitripennis.
+Screening currently available genomes, we found that mrjps are common in Hymenopteran species but mostly restricted to one copy also located between the two yellow genes (Buttstedt et al., 2014, Oeyen et al., 2020).
+In addition to the honeybee, cases of copy number radiations arose in some Hymenopteran species including the leaf cutter ant Atta cephalotes, the parasitic wasp Nasonia vitripennis and the sawfly Athalia rosae.
 However, mrjps have up to now never been found outside of the Hymenoptera and thus they seem to be limited to the order but are not a prerequisite for survival as some species, e.g., the fire ant Solenopsis invicta, can perfectly live without.

 With my current research two important questions are approached:

 1.)
 What are the functions of these major royal jelly proteins?